The main reasons to have a joint research programme on safety are:

-The Research Coordination Program under activity 1 will for the first time bring the safety research of the European Research Establishment under coordination to maximize efficiency, to develop critical mass, and to ensure excellent alignment with the relevant safety agenda’s in Europe.
-This coordination program will among others deliver an annual Safety Research Agenda that will also be shared with the main European stakeholders.
-The set of safety institutionally funded research projects will be driven by the Safety Research Agenda and will complement the (nine) collaborative safety research projects under activity 2, thus providing a strong leverage effect of the European Commission funded part of the JRP.
+The Research Coordination Program under activity 1 for the first time brings the safety research of the European Research Establishment under coordination to maximize efficiency, to develop critical mass, and to ensure excellent alignment with the relevant safety agenda’s in Europe.
+This coordination program has among others delivered an annual Safety Research Agenda that is also shared with the main European stakeholders.
+The set of safety institutionally funded research projects is driven by the Safety Research Agenda and complements the (nine) collaborative safety research projects under activity 2, thus providing a strong leverage effect of the European Commission funded part of the JRP.

-The Joint Research Programme on Safety will be open and in coordination with EASA, IMG4, SESAR Joint Undertaking, EUROCONTROL and ongoing projects.
+The Joint Research Programme on Safety is open and in coordination with EASA, IMG4, SESAR Joint Undertaking, EUROCONTROL and ongoing projects.